- What Documents Do I Need To Collect For Filing My Tax Return?

 Careful investment planning is essential but can be quite complex.
 Performance is just one consideration when reviewing your portfolio.
 Factors such as diversification, taxation, and fees can have a dramatic impact during any economic climate.

-To assist you in reviewing your investments, we have a checklist [link to your white-labeled version from your site or Google Doc] that outlines over 25 key considerations to guide your analysis.
+To assist you in reviewing your investments, we have a checklist [link the File URL of your white-labeled version] that outlines over 25 key considerations to guide your analysis.

 While the checklist can help you spot good ways to identify all the different opportunities to consider, we are always available to meet with you to discuss your finances and goals and to identify what the best opportunities are for you.

-Please contact us today to schedule a time to discuss this further, or [schedule a time with us on our calendar here (insert your calendar link)].
+Please contact us today to schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,